Suspect in Georgia mass shooting that killed 4 people is dead, official says - KESQ

 The sheriff called it an “absolute honor” to serve with those officers and said those in the community “can breathe a little bit easier, sleep a little better tonight.
 This monster is off of our streets.”

-Longmore is accused of fatally shooting four people, sparking a manhunt across Atlanta as police departments across the metro region worked to track him down.
+Longmore is accused of fatally shooting four people, sparking a manhunt across metro Atlanta as police departments worked to track him down.

 The mass shooting was reported around 10:45 a.m.
-ET Saturday, Hampton police chief James Turner said at a Saturday afternoon news conference.
+ET Saturday, Hampton police Chief James Turner said Saturday.

-Police identified the victims Sunday as three men and one woman who were all in their sixties: Scott Leavitt, 67; his wife, Shirley Leavitt, 66; Steve Blizzard, 65; and Ronald Jeffers, 66.
+Police identified the victims Sunday as three men and one woman: Scott Leavitt, 67; his wife, Shirley Leavitt, 66; Steve Blizzard, 65; and Ronald Jeffers, 66.
 Turner said all four lived in the subdivision.

-Authorities said that suspect, who also lived in the Dogwood Lakes community, stole the vehicle of one of the victims, Blizzard.
+Authorities said that suspect, who also lived in the Dogwood Lakes community, stole the vehicle of Blizzard.

 Authorities were offering a $10,000 reward for any information leading to Longmore’s arrest.
 “The suspect is known to be armed and dangerous,” Scandrett said Saturday, vowing to “hunt” Longmore down.

-Police on Saturday said a motive wasn’t clear and said they didn’t believe Longmore was related to any of the victims.
+Police said a motive wasn’t clear and said they didn’t believe Longmore was related to any of the victims.

 On Saturday, Hampton Mayor Ann Tarpley said “today is a sad and somber occasion” and vowed the person responsible would be held responsible and “brought to justice.”